AhmedAlAhmed/BankingAppReactJS/README.md

 This repo/code is not required within the test specifications, but implemented to make the flow being easier to the tester.

+**NOTE** : this code does not handle any case like errors or any kind of production like stuff, it is just example how to use the API.

 in order to run this repo, just clone it and run

 ```